AaltoML/generative-inverse-heat-dissipation/README.md

 ```

 ### NLL values
-The result contains a breakdown of the different terms
+The result contains a breakdown of the different terms in the NLL.

 ```bash
 python evaluate.py --config configs/cifar10/default_cifar10_configs.py